 Projects are ineligible if:

+The shade sails go over playgrounds or play equipment

 Funding is sought to repair or replace an existing shade sail

 The shade sail does not support an outdoor learning space

 ELIGIBLE STRUCTURES

 Once the registration has been assessed as meeting the requirements, schools will be given approval to proceed to the delivery stage, where they are required to submit at least one quote to the VSBA to approve.
 Additional information and guidance will be provided to schools to help them with this.